ManishShiwlani/Project2/README.md

-# Project2
-Binary Search implementation in C++
+# BinarySearchTree implementation in C++

-The code executes following commands
+Code executes following commands

 Find movie : find a movie.
 Your program should prompt the user and get the title and search the tree.